 To keep your carb intake low, avoid grains and starchy vegetables, such as toast, subs, burgers, mashed potatoes, french fries, spaghetti, pizzas, crackers, breakfast cereals, rice, pancakes and other baked goods.

-Eliminate most over ripe fruits, low fat milk and sweetened yogurt, as well as any food or beverages with added sugar, including candies, soft drinks and desserts.
+Eliminate most overripe fruits, low-fat milk and sweetened yoghurt, as well as any food or beverages with added sugar, including candies, soft drinks and desserts.

 A Satisfying Low-Carb Diet

 For a low-carb diet to be effective and satisfying, you should include enough protein or about 120 to 160gram per meal, and considerably increase your fat intake.

 Eating more fat on a low-carb diet can actually help you lose weight.